hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Leonid M. Brekhovskikh and Valery Goncharov, 1994:  *Mechanics of Continua and Wave Dynamics*, 2d edition.
 Translated by V. Vaviolova.
 Springer Series on Wave Phenomena, vol. 1.
 Springer.
     - The first author was a Soviet physicist and distinguished acoustician.
 The book emphasizes wave phenomena, but not to the exclusion of other topics.
 Solutions are provided for selected problems.
 - Peter Hertel, 2012:  *Continuum Physics*.
 Graduate Texts in Physics.
 Springer.
-    - This book includes continuum mechanics and thermodynamics, but ranges well beyond these to discuss other topics in continuum physics, including electromagnetic, thermoelecric and optical phenomena, including photonics.
+    - This compact book includes continuum mechanics and thermodynamics, but ranges well beyond these to discuss other topics in continuum physics, including electromagnetic, thermoelecric and optical phenomena, including photonics.
 Unfortunately the book lacks both problems and an index.
 - Benny Lautrup, 2011:  *Physics of Continuous Matter: Exotic and Everyday Phenomena in the Macroscopic World*, 2d edition.
 CRC Press.
     - This massive text is the most comprehensive contemporary introductory book on continuum mechanics by a physicist.
 It is aimed at third-year undergraduates or higher.
 "Answers" to odd-numbered problems are found in the back, but some are actually just hints while others outline the solution.
 - Arnold Sommerfeld, 1950:  *Mechanics of Deformable Bodies*, 2d edition.
 Translated by G. Kuerti.
 Lectures on Theoretical Physics, vol. 2.
 Academic Press.  \[Out of print\]
+    - The author was a distinguished physicist who made pivotal contributions to both classical and modern physics; four of his doctoral students and three of his post-docs later won Nobel Prizes.
 - Kip S. Thorne & Roger D. Blandford, 2021:  *Elasticity & Fluid Dynamics*.
 Modern Classical Physics, vol. 3.
 Princeton University Press.
     - The material is also available in the authors' massive parent text, *Modern Classical Physics* (2014).
 Thorne, of course, is a 2017 Nobel Laureate in Physics; co-author of the famous general relativity text,  *Gravitation* by Misner, Thorne, and Wheeler; and an executive producer for the 2014 film *Interstellar*.
 - James S. Trefil, 1975:  *Introduction to the Physics of Fluids and Solids*.
 Pergamon.
 Reprinted with corrections by Dover, 2010.
     - While this author is better known as a popular science writer, this book was motivated by his work as a consulting physicist, and realizing that physicists are at a disadvantage for such work if they lack much exposure to continuum mechanics.

 ### Books covering fluid mechanics

+The "standards" on this list are Landau & Lifshitz (1997) and Tritton (1988), both classics but with different personalities.
+Landau/Lifshitz is very theoretical, while Tritton is packed with photographs and plots of experimental data.
+Neither is likely suitable for a first undergraduate course in the field, but serious students of hydrodynamics will inevitably consult both.

 - Thomas E. Faber, 1995:  *Fluid Dynamics for Physicists*.
 Cambridge University Press.
 - Gregory Falkovich, 2018:  *Fluid Mechanics: A Short Course for Physicists*, second edition.
 Cambridge University Press.